bmm333/mem3db/dev_logs.md

     -fixed size keys/values for now but variabile later once i figure out a sane arena strategy.
     -everything in batches no small ops.
-    -Cpu will act as the VRAM DataResident Manager
+    -Cpu will act as the VRAM DataResident Manager Tested it out today, it was way slower than i thought , and its okay , was doing only 0.02m operations/sec , faster than std::unordered_map but nowhere near a inmemdb :D.